Information on coronavirus also known as COVID-19

-If you or your child have any of these symptoms, please do not come to the hospital or a community site.
+If you, your child or anyone in your household (including your extended bubble), have any of these symptoms, please do not come to the hospital or a community site.
 Current NHS advice is to stay at home for seven days and not to go to a GP surgery, pharmacy or hospital.
 If anyone in your household is showing symptoms, you should remain at home for 14 days from the day the first person got symptoms.

 Use the NHS 111 online coronavirus service if: